 If visitors to the Isle of Man suddenly think that the Douglas City pavement on Sand Street and Regent Street mall has taken on a third dimension, it’s not a result of excessive beer consumption.
 The 3D-pattern is the product of superb and exceptional urbanization which was deservedly endowed with a prize by the British Natural Stone Federation.

-The project was called to life because the city center of the 28,000 capitol was run-down.
+The project was called to life because the city center of the 28,000 capital was run-down.
 Politicians, merchants and citizens got together and soon reached a consensus: the mall needed a new lease on life in order to attract shops, and business, and at the same time, to give citizens an area reflecting their identity.
 It should also serve as a tourist attraction.

 Ellan Vannin – the name of the Isle of Man in local Gallic vernacular – has a strong sense of local identity.
 For our Non-British readers: The island is situated about half way between Northern England and Ireland.